 • Our Random Acts of Kindness.

-• Use the concept of ‘In, Out, Up’ to develop spirituality throughout worships and the curriculum.
+• Use the concept of ‘Windows, Mirrors and Doors’ to develop spirituality throughout worships and the curriculum.